kvz/metriks/README.md

  - [ ] Support for max & min values and a way to communicate problems to the outside world
  - [ ] Support for different rrd types
  - [ ] More unit test coverage
- - [ ] Visually show / compare integration test
  - [ ] Dynamically expand ds using rrdtool dump / import.
 It's hard, see http://stackoverflow.com/questions/13476226/adding-new-datasource-to-an-existing-rrd
+ - [x] Visually show integration test
  - [x] One integration test
  - [x] Test cases
  - [x] Explodetree/flatten, use it for plug-in config (linecolour slice to array) and rrdtool info